Commenter Name: Doc Holligay

 Also, a week ago, gay sex was just decriminalized.
 That happened just a week ago.
 So that’s what being gay in Montana is like.
 A lot of times gay people don’t come out because you don’t know how people are going to react, and you don’t know if you’re going to be safe.
 Most people I know aren’t as out as I am, because there is an aspect of danger to it.

-JP: Anything else you can think of that we didn't talk about [this was way edited down, by the way ]?
+JP: Anything else you can think of that we didn't talk about [this was way edited down, by the way -- there were like 50 more minutes in here]?
 Or anything you want to ask me?